immartian/sultry/README.md

    - Returns IP information to client
    - No involvement in the actual TLS handshake or data exchange

-This approach maintains full TLS integrity while completely hiding the SNI information from network monitors.
+This approach maintains full TLS integrity while completely hiding the SNI information from network monitors that may be filtering based on domain names.

 ### OOB Channel Flexibility